LLNL/merlin/docs/source/modules/introduction.rst

 +++++++++++++++++++

-Merlin leverages a number of open source technologies, developed and battle-hardened in the world of distributed computing, instead of having to build, test and maintain stand-alone customized (probably buggy) versions of software that will probably not be as fully featured.
+Merlin leverages a number of open source technologies, developed and battle-hardened in the world of distributed computing.
+We decided to do this instead of having to build, test and maintain stand-alone customized (probably buggy) versions of software that will probably not be as fully featured.